 Wildflowers can be really fussy about soil type and nutrient levels.
 If they’re not happy, they won’t perform for you.
 In this article we look at choosing and preparing soil for a wildflower area and how to make a wildflower garden.

-After more than a decade of growing wildflower turfs on a large scale, we thought it was time we shared our secrets on how to prepare soil for a wildflower area.
+After more than a decade of growing wildflower turf on a large scale, we thought it was time we shared our secrets on how to prepare soil for a wildflower area.

-Wildflowers can be split very into two groups.
+Wildflowers can be split into two groups.
 There are the annual wildflowers – those that germinate, flower and die within one year.
 And then there are the perennials and bi-annuals.
 These take longer to mature but live for much longer than the annuals.
 Each group have different soil requirements.

 The right soil for annual wildflowers

 Most of our annual wildflowers are not too fussy about soil type.
 The cornfield annuals include cornflowers, common poppy, corn marigold, corncockle, and corn chamomile.
 These plants have adapted to live amongst agricultural crops that are harvested and re-sown every year.
 Moreover their lifecycle co-ordinates with the farming year.
 To ensure these grow to their fullest potential every year, you’ll need to have the right soil for creating their wildflower bed.

 - Like to be sown in autumn or spring